Updated: Nov 13

 So, what do microorganisms have to do with anything?
 Well, the microorganisms in the GI tract (also called microbiota or bacteria in the gut) are intricately intertwined with GI functions.
 The microorganisms form a natural defense barrier and perform several metabolic, structural, and protective functions, which include synthesizing vitamins (e.g., biotin, folate) and amino acids, and forming the basis for your immune system.
 The bacteria in your gut fight pathogens, produce anti-microbial substances and maintains intestinal permeability (i.e., controls what can enter the body and what cannot).
 Also, the microbiota influences the CNS directly as researchers believe that the gut bacteria can control the structure and functions of neurons.

 The healthy functioning of the body and brain requires a careful balance of bacteria.
 There are hundreds of different types of bacteria in the GI tract.
 All play different roles that are not entirely understood.
-However, studies have shown that certain diseases are associated with an increase in some bacteria and decreases in others. or example, depression is associated with lowered levels of the Bifidobacterium and Lactobacillus bacteria, but heightened levels of Bacteroidetes, Proteobacteria, and Actinobacteria.
+However, studies have shown that certain diseases are associated with an increase in some bacteria and decreases in others.
+For example, depression is associated with lowered levels of the Bifidobacterium and Lactobacillus bacteria, but heightened levels of Bacteroidetes, Proteobacteria, and Actinobacteria.
 This leads researchers to conclude that dysbiosis (i.e., the imbalance of bacteria) can increase the incidence of specific mental disorders, including depression, anxiety, autism, and other conditions.
-To get to the point, the balance of microorganisms influences the health of the gut, and thus the gut influences the health of the brain.
+The balance of microorganisms influences the health of the gut, and thus the gut influences the health of the brain.
 What does that mean for you?

 Great sources of plant-based probiotic foods include: